River red gum forests

 The National Park Estate (Riverina Red Gum Reservations) Act 2010 includes provisions to adjust reserve boundaries, if necessary.

-In 2012, the Minister for the Environment sought the Commission's advice on adjustments to boundaries of the red gum reserves, proposed by the Office of the Environment and Heritage.
-Based on the Commission's advice, the NSW Government has since approved a scientifically monitored grazing trial in some river red gum reserves.
+In 2012, the Minister for the Environment sought our advice on adjustments to boundaries of the red gum reserves, proposed by the Office of the Environment and Heritage.
+Based on our advice, the NSW Government has since approved a scientifically monitored grazing trial in some river red gum reserves.

 - Final assessment report (December 2009)

 - Final assessment - Recommendations report (December 2009)